What Are The Benefits Of Amino Acids In Supplementation?

-- HISTIDINE helps detox the body while working as an antioxidant.
+Histidine helps detox the body while working as an antioxidant.
 It also turns lactic acid – which is responsible for pain during long workouts – back into useable fuel for muscles.
 (Ref.
 3)

 To get it: Histidine is found in wild game, potatoes, rice, legumes, cantaloupe, cauliflower and grains including buckwheat, wheat, rye and corn.

-- METHIONINE works with the mineral sulfur to help form cartilage in the body, so boosting your dietary intake of the amino acid methionine could help support the health and function of cartilage in your hip and knee joints.
+It works with the mineral sulfur to help form cartilage in the body, so boosting your dietary intake of the amino acid methionine could help support the health and function of cartilage in your hip and knee joints.

 To get it: Methionine is found in egg whites, fish, sunflower seeds and butter, hemp and chia seeds, Brazil nuts, oats, figs, legumes, onions and cacao.

-- LEUCINE is another branch-chain amino acid among the nine essentials, and it too helps improve the recovery time after a workout.
+This is another branch-chain amino acid among the nine essentials, and it too helps improve the recovery time after a workout.

 To get it: Egg whites, tuna, chicken, pumpkin, peas, whole grains, leafy greens, seeds and legumes are excellent sources of leucine.

-- LYSINE helps promote growth and also converts fatty acids into fuel, supporting healthy cholesterol levels.
+Lysine helps promote growth and also converts fatty acids into fuel, supporting healthy cholesterol levels.
 It also helps support the body’s ability to better absorb calcium for stronger bones and promotes the production of collagen for healthier, younger looking skin.